 • People who are most likely to suffer high blood pressure are those who are overweight.
 When you study only people who are not overweight, salt intake has little effect on high blood pressure (Eur J Prev Cardiol, published online Oct 3.
 2014).

-My Recommendations If you have high blood pressure, the most likely causes are being overweight and having high blood sugar levels.
+If you have high blood pressure, the most likely causes are being overweight and having high blood sugar levels.
 Lifestyle factors that raise blood sugar levels include not exercising, eating red meat (blocks insulin receptors), eating foods with added sugars and taking sugar in drinks.
 Exercise, weight reduction, a healthful diet that is low in processed foods, and alcohol restriction usually will lower high blood pressure significantly.